 - Do ensure you or any contractor you hire handles asbestos in well-ventilated areas

 - Do make sure that any area of asbestos removal is thoroughly and continuously wet down during work to reduce the release of fibers and dust

 Even though it may be fun to tackle do-it-yourself projects, asbestos removal is best left to the professionals.

-Remember: undisturbed asbestos poses little health risk as long as the materials stays intact.
+Remember: undisturbed asbestos poses a little health risk as long as the materials stay intact.
 However, once the materials have been compromised in any way, it is better to be safe than sorry.
-Because of the health risks associated with handling asbestos can be devastating, it is a safer move to hire professionals to ensure the job is done properly and to EPA standards.
+Because the health risks associated with handling asbestos can be devastating, it is a safer move to hire professionals to ensure the job is done properly and to EPA standards.